Skip to main contentSkip to navigation

 If Windows asks to initialize, say NO. Writing a new signature to Sector 0 can cause a firmware lockup on Spyglass drives.

-If you need professional hard drive data recovery, stop powering the drive on.
+If you need professional data recovery, stop powering the drive on.

 Our Recovery Process

-1. USB-to-SATA Conversion: We manually solder data lines to the E71, E72, E73, and E75 test points on the PCB to bypass the USB bridge.
+1. USB-to-SATA Conversion: We manually solder data lines to the E71, E72, E73, and E75 test points on the PCB to route around the USB bridge.

 3. Stabilize Firmware: We block background SMR operations and rebuild the translator if necessary.